 The cleaning process

-Firstly your inverter system is checked for any faults. .
-Before gaining access to your roof gutter protectors are put in place for standard ladder access or an adjustable platform ladder is used.
-We then proceed with inspecting Panels and DC wiring for any damage.
 The first stage of cleaning the panels is with scheme water, via a two stage 5 micron and 0.5 micron set of "shield" filters.
-Each panel has a complete top to bottom clean at least 3 times, Then your panels have their final clean and rinse with a mixed bed Dionised water through a 3 stage filter system and then through a de-ionization water purification system, the panels dry naturally in the air giving you clean, streak and spot free panels.
+Each panel has a complete top to bottom clean at least 3 times, your panels then have their final clean and rinse through a 3 stage filter system and Ph neutral mixed bed resin de-ionization water purification system, giving you clean, streak and spot free panels.

 Our preference is to be environmentally friendly and only use pre filtered and Di-water to clean panels, we believe that patience is the best way to clean.
 In some circumstances we may have to use a PH neutral and bio degradable cleaning solution if very stubborn soiling or oil is present on the panels.